-We are a leading provider of intelligent information solutions for the traffic management market.
-We are focused on the development and application of advanced technologies and software-based information systems that reduce traffic congestion, provide measurement, management and predictive traffic analytics and improve the safety of surface transportation systems infrastructure.
-We also believe our products, services and solutions, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion.
-By combining our unique intellectual property, products, decades of experience in traffic management, hyper-local weather solutions and information technologies, we offer a broad range of Intelligent Transportation Systems ("ITS") solutions to customers throughout the U.S. and internationally.
+We are a leading provider of information solutions for the intelligent traffic systems ("ITS") and the precision agriculture ("PA") markets.
+In the ITS market, we are focused on the development and application of advanced technologies and software-based information systems that reduce traffic congestion, provide measurement, management and analytics, and that improve the efficiency and safety of surface transportation systems infrastructure.
+We believe our products, services and solutions, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion and enhance the adoption of advanced ITS solutions that are required for the deployment of connected and autonomous vehicles.
+In the PA market, we have combined our unique intellectual property with enhanced soil, land surface, and agronomy modeling techniques utilizing our extensible EMPower hybrid computing architecture to create a set of ClearAgTM solutions that provide analytical support to large enterprises in the agriculture market and field-specific advisories to individual producers.